 ARTICLE IV: MEMBERSHIP

-Section 1, Institutional Membership
+Section 1, Institutional Membership.

 Institutional membership in the association is open to institutions of postsecondary education having an interest in promoting the effective administration of student financial aid which meet the following criteria: Normally maintain a regular faculty and curriculum and normally have a regularly enrolled body of students in attendance at the place where the educational activities are regularly carried on; and normally have a full-time employee with primary responsibility for the administration of student aid.
 Single-campus institutions under the control of a single administration receive a single institutional membership.
 Institutions with branch campuses may purchase a separate membership for each branch campus, or combine the institutional FTEs, pay one base fee, and join under one membership.
 The combined option is only available if all branches are included, and entitles the institution to only one vote.
 Institutions that are part of a larger system or district may purchase a separate membership, or the system may combine the institutional FTEs.
 This is only available if all system member institutions are included, and entitles the system to only one vote.